Conformal field theory on the plane: Nonabelian affine symmetry

-We have therefore replaced the differential operators $D^{R_i}_{X_i}(t^a)$, which appeared in $\hat{J}^a(y)$ eq. \eqref{jay}, with the operators $\hat{y}_j$ and $\hat{p}_j$.
-Therefore, it is natural to introduce the \textbf{\boldmath Sklyanin variables} $y_j$ as the eigenvalues of the mutually commuting operators $\hat{y}_j$.
-But how many Sklyanin variables do we have?
-The $\widehat{\mathfrak{sl}}_2$ global Ward identity \eqref{drxt} associated to the current $J^a$ can be written as
+Let us define the Sklyanin variable $y_j$ as the eigenvalues of the mutually commuting operators $\hat{y}_j$.
+The $\widehat{\mathfrak{sl}}_2$ global Ward identity \eqref{drxt} associated with the current $J^a$ can be written as

-When combined with the definition \eqref{djm} of $\hat{y}_j$, the identity associated to $J^-$ suggests that we have $N-2$ Sklyanin variables $y_j$.
-Let us define two more variables as the eigenvalues $Y_1$ and $Y_2$ of the operators $\hat{Y}_1$ and $\hat{Y}_2$, where we define
+When combined with the definition \eqref{djm} of $\hat{y}_j$, the Ward identity associated with $J^-$ suggests that we have $N-2$ Sklyanin variables $y_j$.
+Let us define two more variables as the eigenvalues $Y_1$ and $Y_2$ of the operators $\hat{Y}_1$ and $\hat{Y}_2$ \eqref{djm}, where we define